-The course will be taught through interactive seminars.
+The course will be taught via synchronous seminars and asynchronous activities.
 Students are required to read assigned readings from primary and secondary sources.
-For each session, one or two students will give a presentation on the theme of the week and receive feedback from the lecturer.
+For each session, one or two students will give a presentation on the theme of the week and receive written feedback from the lecturer.
 The presentation will be assessed as 20% of the final mark.
-Discussions will be guided by a set of questions.
-Class participation will be assessed as 10% of the final mark.
-Students will submit a 4,000 word essay (70% of the final mark) at the end of the course.
+Discussions of visual sources will be guided by a set of questions and undertaken in small groups asynchronously; discussion summary will be presented in the following seminar.
+Class participation will be assessed as 20% of the final mark.
+Students will submit a 4,000 word essay (60% of the final mark) at the end of the course.

 Entry Requirements (not applicable to Visiting Students)

 |Academic year 2020/21, Available to all students (SV1)

 Directed Learning and Independent Learning Hours